Leeby1673/StockScrap/README.md

 **Overview:**
 This program fetches US stock information from Yahoo Finance and stores it in a database.
 If the program detects a stock price drop exceeding five percent, it triggers a Line notification.
 Additionally, it offers subcommands to view and delete stock data from the database.

-**Usage:**
+# Usage:
-Main Command:
+### Main Command:

 golmy

-Subcommands:
+### Subcommands:

-catch "stock symbols...": Fetch specified stocks.
+**catch "symbols..."**: Fetch specified stocks and store the stock information in the database.

+**-o**: Activate ongoing mode, checking every 15 seconds, without storing stock information in the database, "Ctrl+C" to exit the program.

+**-l**: Activate Line Notify, input parameters required; trigger Line Notify when the stock price changes by n%.

+**Example**: go run main.go catch NVDA -o -l=5

+Fetch NVIDIA stocks, activate continuous monitoring mode, and trigger Line Notify when there is a 5% increase.

+**see**: If no parameter is provided, view all stock information in the database.

+**see "symbols..."**: If a parameter is provided, view information for specified stocks in the database.

-see: View all stocks in the database.
+**-p**: View all stocks in the database with prices below n, requiring input parameters but no symbols.

+**Example**: go run main.go see MU or go run main.go see -p=100

-see "stock symbols...": View specified stocks in the database.
+View information for Micron stocks in the database or view stocks in the database priced below $100.

-down "stock symbols...": Delete specified stocks from the database.
+**down "symbols..."**: Delete information for specified stocks from the database.

+**Example**: go run main.go down TSLA

+Delete information for Tesla stocks from the database.